Hasan Abdal: Education

-The city has several state owned primary schools, a high school each for boys and girls, a higher secondary school each for boys and girls and a degree college for women.
-There are a number of privately run schools to make up for the shortfall of the state owned ones.
+The city has several state-owned primary schools, a high school each for boys and girls, a higher secondary school each for boys and girls and a degree college for women.
+There are a number of privately run schools to make up for the shortfall of the state-owned ones.
 These include Trends School, and Presentation Convent High School, the latter of which was established in 1956.

 Cadet College, Hasan Abdal

 Cadet College Hasan Abdal is the first Cadet College in Pakistan and was established by the government of Punjab at the initiative of General Muhammad Ayub Khan, the then Commander-in-Chief of the Pakistan Army, originally to serve as a feeder institution to the Services Academies.
 For this purpose, Military Wings were started in 1952 in Government College, Sahiwal, and Islamia College, Peshawar.
 On the completion of buildings at the present location, the Military Wings were shifted to Hasan Abdal and the Cadet College started functioning as Punjab Cadet College in April 1954.
 In 1960, the government constituted a Board of Governors to exercise administrative control over the college.
 Hugh Catchpole (1907-1997) was the founder Principal of the College.
-According to his will he was buried at Cadet College Hasan Abdal.
-He served at Cadet College Hasan Abdal for 4 years then he joined PAF Public School Sargodha as founder principal.
+According to his will, he was buried at Cadet College Hasan Abdal.
+He served at Cadet College Hasan Abdal for 4 years, then he joined PAF Public School Sargodha as the founder principal.

 The college is located on the Rawalpindi/Peshawar road about 29 miles (48 km) from Rawalpindi/Islamabad, in natural surroundings near the junction of the National Highway and Grand Trunk Road.

 Environment

-Surrounded by the fresh water springs with crystal clear water and Loquat orchards the city used to be an idyllic place till recent past.
-Its beauty as mentioned in the earliest accounts has somehow survived the ill planning that has resulted in an exponential increase in its population.
+Surrounded by the fresh-water springs with crystal clear water and Loquat orchards, the city used to be an idyllic place till recent past.
+Its beauty, as mentioned in the earliest accounts, has somehow survived the ill-planning that has resulted in an exponential increase in its population.